 You can see the whole AutoCAD command in AutoCAD help file.
 See under command reference>commands.

 But do you really want to remember all of them? :)

 So what is your favorite custom shortcut?
-I have some friends that use close character on keyboard so they can access it quickly.
+I have some friends that use the close keys on the keyboard so they can access it quickly.
 Even they don’t mean anything anymore.
-For example CC for copy.
+For example, CC for the copy command.
 It’s faster than using CO or CP!